-FDA Approves and CDC Recommends Shingrix Vaccine to Prevent Shingles
+FDA Approves and CDC Recommends Shingrix Vaccine to Prevent Shingles the age-related decline in immunity."

 Shingrix also reduced overall incidence of postherpetic neuralgia, a form of chronic nerve pain and the most common health complication associated with shingles.
 The vaccine's risks include local or general short-duration reactogenicity, and the rates of severe adverse effects, deaths and immune-mediated diseases in the studies were proportional between treatment and placebo groups.